ferrous26/keychain/README.markdown

 To learn more about using the Keychain on OS X, see Apple's [Keychain Services Programming Guide](http://developer.apple.com/library/ios/#documentation/Security/Conceptual/keychainServConcepts/01introduction/introduction.html) and the [Keychain Services Reference](http://developer.apple.com/library/mac/#documentation/Security/Reference/keychainservices/Reference/reference.html).

+Tips
+====

+* You need to be careful about what key-value pairs you have stored in an item's attributes, they can sometimes mess up searches or cause unexpected failures when saving/updating a keychain item.

 Example Usage
 =============